Laura-Rose and Stacey’s story

 The fact that we knew we would continue fertility treatment made it all the more painful – knowing that we would have to start the process all over again – so we decided to take a three month break to heal before we tried again.

-From supporting our Tribe, it is apparent that as a community we don’t openly share or talk about miscarriage and loss.
+From our work with LGBT Mummies, it is apparent that as a community we don’t openly share or talk about miscarriage and loss.
 When going through fertility treatment it seems to be ‘onto the next cycle we go!’ without time to digest what you have gone through, a merry-go-round of medication, scans and waiting rooms.
 It is apparent too, that there’s a lack of understanding about the dynamics of LGBT+ relationships and how loss can affect each person in different ways.

 Having experienced miscarriage ourselves, we know how painful and isolating it can be and there needs to be further support for LGBT+ women including ‘non-bio’ mothers and parents regarding the aftermath of a miscarriage.
 More conversations need to be had, more stories shared so that other LGBT+ women and people do not feel alone.